NDSF Data Archive Policy

 There are several unique and fundamental attributes of scientific deep submersible operations which dictate special concern over the management of collected samples.
 These include:

-- The limited ability of the personnel in the submersible, and in fact, those taking part in any given expedition, to fully comprehend the significance of and utilize the observations made and the samples collected.
+3. The limited ability of the personnel directly participating in dive activities, and in fact, those taking part in any given expedition, to fully comprehend the significance of and utilize the observations made and the samples collected.
 A diverse set of processes, including biological, geological, and chemical, create the environment into which the submersible dives, and thus the data and samples collected by NDSF vehicles are potentially useful to a diverse set of scientists.

 Sample Collection